sergejsvisockis/invoice-notification-function/README.md

 --assume-role-policy-document file://trust-policy.json
 ```

-3. Grant a full to a SNS for that role
+3. Grant full access to an SNS for that role

 ```shell
 aws iam put-role-policy \